angular/angular/adev/src/content/guide/components/inputs.md

 # Accepting data with input properties

-Tip: This guide assumes you've already read the [Essentials Guide](essentials).
+TIP: This guide assumes you've already read the [Essentials Guide](essentials).
 Read that first if you're new to Angular.

-Tip: If you're familiar with other web frameworks, input properties are similar to _props_.
+TIP: If you're familiar with other web frameworks, input properties are similar to _props_.

 When creating a component, you can mark specific class properties as **bindable** by adding the `@Input` decorator on the property: